+A key part of creating a welcoming environment is the idea that everyone has access to be able to participate.
 As you think about where, when, and how often to meet with your group, consider the needs, resources, safety, and beliefs of all members and potential members.
 Include the special needs of any members who have disabilities or whose parents or caregivers have disabilities.
-But please, do not rely on visual cues to inform you of a disability; approximately 20 percent of the U.S. population has a disability-that's one in five people of every socioeconomic status, race, ethnicity, and religion.
+But please do not rely on visual cues to inform you of a disability; approximately 20 percent of the U.S. population has a disability-that's one in five people of every socioeconomic status, race, ethnicity, and religion.
+Disabilities include physical, sensory, and cognitive conditions.

-If you want to find out what a girl with a disability needs to make her Girl Scout experience successful, simply ask her or her parent or caregiver.
-If you are open and honest, they'll likely respond in kind, creating an atmosphere that enriches everyone.
+If you want to find out what an individual with a disability needs to make their Girl Scout experience successful, simply ask them or their parent or caregiver.
+If you are open, honest, and receptive, they'll likely respond in kind, creating an atmosphere that enriches everyone.

-It's important for all girls to be rewarded based on their best efforts-not on the completion of a task.
-Give any girl the opportunity to do her best and she will!
+It's important for all Girl Scouts to be rewarded based on their best efforts-not on the completion of a task.
+Give everyone the opportunity to do their best and they will!
 Sometimes that means changing a few rules or approaching an activity in a more creative way.
-Here are some examples of ways to modify activities:
+Here are some examples of ways to modify activities so that everyone can participate:

-- Invite a girl to complete an activity after she has observed others doing it. - If you are visiting a museum to view a sculpture, find out if a girl who is blind might be given permission to touch the pieces. - If an activity requires running, a girl who is unable to run could be asked to walk or do another physical movement.
+- Invite a member to complete an activity after they have observed others doing it. - If an activity is focused on using one sense that a Girl Scout does not have access to (like sight for a Girl Scout who is blind), find ways for them to participate using other senses.
+Can they touch the object or participate by hearing only? - If an activity requires running, an individual who is unable to run could be asked to walk or do another physical movement.